AlexKhymenko/ngx-permissions/README.md

 # ngx-permissions

-Permission based access control for your angular applications(AOT, lazy modules compatible)
+Permission and roles based access control for your angular(angular2, angular4+) applications(AOT, lazy modules compatible)

 ## Table of contents